mikarinneoracle/sw-appliance/README.md

 Do ls -la /var/lib/mongodb to see the same MongoDB files on the this second VM as in the first one.
 Voilà!

-If you want to fully test MondoDB working in this example, do the following:
+If you want to fully test MondoDB working in this example, do the following (see screenshots at the end of this page):

 <ul>
 <li>
 Call the example stack from browser using haproxy port 8886 and running some "laps" for a user named "demo" (use the IP address of the example stack's haproxy instance on the first VM and then click the tab "Userid test" from the menu).
 See the value counting for the user "demo".</li>
 <li>Reboot the Docker daemon for second VM, too, as described on the step 3.</li>
 <li>Stop the stack example instance on the first VM.</ul>
 <li>Spin up the the stack demo on the second VM.
 Repeat step 1 for this VM using it's example stack's haproxy instace's IP address and port 8886.
-The expected result should be that the example Docker stack for user "demo" continues counting from the point where it was left in the step 1.
+The expected result should be that the example Docker stack for user "demo" continues counting from the point where it was left in the step 1.</li>
 </ul>
 You may try iterating this a few times to see how it works!